2.5%

 Zakat may also be given to somebody who is in need of medical treatment only if they are eligible to receive Zakat.

 Water Wells are not Zakat eligible.
 A condition of zakat is ownership, it is not possible for a water well to have an owner.
-Sadaqa Welfare Fund does not build water wells using zakat money.
+Merciful Group does not build water wells using zakat money.
 Instead, we only use Zakat donations towards food programs for the poor and needy Muslims.

 Zakat money may not be given to Mosques/Masjids.
 Zakat may not be given towards the building of a Mosque or Masjid.